jbx-protocol/juice-interface/README.md

 #### The Graph
 JuiceBox uses [The Graph](https://thegraph.com/) as an additional data provider.

-To integrate with The Graph, set the `REACT_APP_SUBGRAPH_URL` variable to value `https://api.thegraph.com/subgraphs/id/Qmcgtsin741cNTtgnkpoDcY92GDK1isRG5F39FNEmEok4n` in your `.env` file.
+To integrate with The Graph, set the `REACT_APP_SUBGRAPH_URL` in your `.env` to a query URL for the Juicebox subgraph you'd like to use.
 ### Usage

 1. Start the app.